Most Secure Browsers: The Best Private Browsers of 2026

 What we didn’t like

 One thing we do want to note is that the browser’s built-in VPN has some limitations.
 Although convenient, it isn’t likely to offer the same degree of protection or speed as a standalone VPN provider.
-It also doesn’t have as many server options, which can limit the options and a user’s access to geo-restricted content.
+It also doesn’t have as many server options, which can limit a user’s access to geo-restricted content.
 Users looking for more advanced privacy features may find that Opera is a bit basic compared to the browsers that are fully focused on privacy.

 Opera specs